-Date: January 2018
+Date: February 2021

 Bishop Bronescombe is a Church of England school and Christian values are at the heart of everything we strive to achieve with our pupils.
-All staff, parents, pupils and governors work hard to achieve the very best for the children in our care.
+All staff, parents, pupils and members of the School Monitoring Council work hard to achieve the very best for the children in our care.
 We want every child who attends our school to achieve and we aim to provide for every child who attends our school.
-We are trialling the very latest in educational research and development because we have the capacity to do so.
 All the staff at Bishop Bronescombe have the enthusiasm to inspire children to learn, to make progress with their individual skills and talents.